-Thanks to this lemma, the structure of complex vector space induced on $L$ through \lastnum[-15] and the identification between $TX^{diff}$ and $\overline T_J$ does not depend on $J$, provided we stay in a single connected component of complex operators.
+Thanks to this Lemma, the structure of complex vector space induced on $L$ through \eqref{splitting} and the identification between $TX^{diff}$ and $\overline T_J$ does not depend on $J$, provided we stay in a single connected component of complex operators.

-\proclaim{Proposition 1} Let $C$ be a compact set of $\Cal E$.
-Then, for any sufficiently small neighborhood $U$ of $C$ in $\Cal E$, there exists a closed subspace $L$ of $\Sigma (TX^{diff})$ of finite codimension such that $\Gamma_L$ foliates $U\cap\Cal I$.
+\begin{theorem} Let $C$ be a compact set of $\mathcal E$.
+Then, for any sufficiently small neighborhood $U$ of $C$ in $\mathcal E$, there exists a closed subspace $L$ of $\Sigma (TX^{diff})$ of finite codimension such that $L$ induces a foliation of $U\cap\mathcal I$.
 More precisely, there exists a finite open covering